-- Check for cracks, dents or holes.
+- · Check for cracks, dents or holes.
 Also check for loose or missing bolts. - Brake linings (where visible) should not be worn dangerously thin.

-Brake linings: On some brake drums, there are openings where the brake linings can be seen from outside the drum.
-For this type of drum, check that a visible amount of brake lining is showing.
+Brake linings: On some brake drums there are openings where the brake linings can be seen from outside the drum.
+For this type of drum, check that a visible amount of brake lining is showing (at least 1/4-inch).